-(3) Each cost report will be signed by the administrator or by an officer of the FQHC.
-The signature must be preceded by the following certification: I HEREBY CERTIFY that I have examined the accompanying worksheets prepared by for the reporting period beginning and ending and that to the best of my knowledge and belief it is a true correct and complete statement prepared from the books and records of the FQHC in accordanc with applicable instruc ions, except as noted.
-Signature (Officer or A lministrator) Title Date
+(3) Cost Report Filing - Two copies of the cost report must be received by Medicaid by the due date given in correspondence to the provider.
+Each copy will have an original signature of the administrator or an officer of the PBRHC.
+The signature must be preceded by the following certification: I HEREBY CERTIFY that I have examined the accompanying worksheets prepared by for the reporting period beginning and ending and that to the best of my knowledge and belief it is a true, correct andcomplete statement prepared from the books and records of the PBRHC in accordance with applicable instructions, except as noted.

+Signature (Officer or Administrator) Title Date